-What could the new stem cell research mean for you?Posted: Tuesday 20 March 2018 at 12:40
+What could the new stem cell research mean for you?Posted: Tuesday 20 March 2018

 The first patients to receive a new treatment derived from stem cells for people with wet age-related macular degeneration (AMD) have regained enough vision to be able to read.